 You’ve built up a drug tolerance.
 You need to use more of the drug to experience the same effects you used to attain with smaller amounts.

-You’ve lost control over your drug use.
+Loss of control over your drug use.
 You often do drugs or use more than you planned, even though you told yourself you wouldn’t.
 You may want to stop using, but you feel powerless.

 You’ve abandoned activities you used to enjoy, such as hobbies, sports, and socializing, because of your drug use.

-Physical warning signs of drug abuse
+Physical warning signs of drug abuse or addiction

 - Bloodshot eyes, pupils larger or smaller than usual